codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 The id should be unique in cluster so make sure your each node have unique number not contradicting with other cluster id.

 * Create configuration for zookeeper cluster.
 We have created one configuration file which can be used for this course, also you can use while setting up.
-You just need to update the data.dir and according to your cluster update server.x.
+You just need to update the data.dir and server.x where x is my id setup for the zookeeper node in above step.

 We have copied this zookeeper.properties to our Node1.
 ```shell script